zmcartor/homestead-guide/source/expanse.rst

 Getting expanse
 ================================================================================

-In order to obtain Ether, you need to either
+In order to obtain Expanse, you need to either

 * become an Expanse miner (see _`Mining`)  or
-* trade other currencies for Ether using centralised or trustless services
+* trade other currencies for Expanse using centralised or trustless services
 * use the user friendly `Mist Expanse GUI Wallet <https://github.com/expanse-org/mist/releases>`_ that as of Beta 6 introduced the ability to purchase expanse using the http://shapeshift.io/ API.

 Trustless services